 semantic-release requires push access to the project Git repository in order to create Git tags.
 The Git authentication can be set with one of the following environment variables:

-GIT_CREDENTIALS must be the Git username and password in the format
+URL encoded Git username and password in the format

 Alternatively the Git authentication can be set up via SSH keys.